hopchouinard/Claraforge/why-it-works/META-SecondBrainManifesto.md

 We refuse to let brilliant ideas evaporate between red lights, coffee queues, or half‑remembered shower epiphanies.  **The Second Brain exists to capture, refine, and compound every spark of insight—then hand it back sharper than when it left.**

-If Evernote is a filing cabinet and Roam is a spider‑web, Claraverse is a **sparring arena** where thoughts get punched into shape.
+If Evernote is a filing cabinet and Roam is a spider‑web, Claraforge is a **sparring arena** where thoughts get punched into shape.

 ---